byui-cse/cse251-course/week02/prepare.md

 You can easily share resources between threads.
 Any global variables are shared.
 As programmers, we don't like global variables because of the side-effects that can happen with them.
 The shared data doesn't have to be a global variable, if you pass the same list or dictionary to threads, then they are sharing that object.

-Each threads has their own function stack.
+Each thread has its own function stack.
 This means that local variables that are created in a thread are unique to that thread.

 We will learn about other data elements that are used for sharing data between threads and processes later in the course.